yomarguti/codestream/vs/README.md

 ![New Codemark](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/NewCodemark1.png)

-In addition to general comments and questions, there are specific types of codemarks for assigning issues, creating code traps (i.e., identifying code that shouldn't be touched without prior discussion), and setting bookmarks.
+In addition to general comments and questions, there are specific types of codemarks for assigning issues, saving bookmarks, or generating a permalink to a specific block of code.

 ![Issue Codemark](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/CodemarkIssue1.png)